serverless/serverless/CONTRIBUTING.md

 - If there isn't, please open an issue so we can talk about it before you invest time into the implementation
 - When creating an issue follow the guide that GitHub shows so we have enough information about your proposal

+**Note:** There are situations in which it's fine if you submit PR without a corresponding issue, e.g. following qualify as such:

+- Documentation update
+- Obvious bug fix
+- Maintanance improvement

+**Note:** Do not submit draft PR's.
+Submit only finalized work which is ready for merge.
+If you have any doubts related to implementation work please discuss in corresponding issue.

 ## When you want to work on an existing issue

 **Note:** Please write a quick comment in the corresponding issue and ask if the feature is still relevant and that you want to jump into the implementation.